 How long do you stay for?

-I take off my celebrant hat and replace it with my MC one immediately after you’ve had your first married kiss.
-I usually then stay until after I’ve made the final announcement of the evening, which in most cases is the first dance.
+After the first kiss, I’ll take off my celebrant hat and replace it with my MC one.
+This continues until after I’ve made the final announcement of the evening, which in most cases is the first dance.

 I have been known, however, to rip up the dance floor with a move or two.